fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Set-AzureRmDataLakeStoreTrustedIdProvider.md

 PS C:\> Set-AzureRmDataLakeStoreTrustedIdProvider -AccountName "ContosoADL" -Name MyProvider -ProviderEndpoint "https://sts.windows.net/6b04908c-b91f-40ce-8024-7ee8a4fd6150"
 ```

-This updates the provider endpoing for firewall rule "MyProvider" in account "ContosoADL" to "https://sts.windows.net/6b04908c-b91f-40ce-8024-7ee8a4fd6150"
+This command updates the provider end point for the firewall rule named MyProvider in the account named ContosoADL to "https://sts.windows.net/6b04908c-b91f-40ce-8024-7ee8a4fd6150".

 ## PARAMETERS

 ### -Account
-The Data Lake Store account to add the trusted identity provider to
+Specifies the Data Lake Store account that this cmdlet adds the trusted identity provider to.

 ```yaml
 Type: String